osankur/pono/README-rt.md

 - Algorithms to check rt-consistency which means checking whether `AX not prop` is reachable.
 (The system is rt-consistent if no such state is reachable).

-Currently, this is supported within the engines BMC, IND, and the new engine IC3IARTC which is an adaptation of IC3IA.
+Currently, this is supported within the engines BMC, IND, IC3IA via a small variant supporting quantified properties and custom interpolators.

 Note that recent versions of Mathsat are not currently compatible with Pono.
 Please use version 5.6.4